shilvasad/School-App/README.md

 `Note: I will use AI only for learning purpose, and will not include any modification using AI in this codebase.`

 * All the process will be manually written and code autocompletation will be turned off.

+* PROGRESS.md track all the changes I made, along with the git-commit.